Printer Friendly Version Of

 American Sociological Association: Unemployment Rates for Doctorate Social and Behavioral Scientists, 1993 - 2003

 Unemployment Rates for Doctorate Social and Behavioral Scientists

-Doctorate sociologists and other social and behavioral scientists benefited from a solid labor market and experienced unemployment rates of only about one to two percent from1993 and 2001.
+Doctorate sociologists and other social and behavioral scientists benefited from a solid labor market and experienced unemployment rates of only about one to two percent from 1993 and 2001.
 By 2003, however, the unemployment rates for both sociologists and psychologists with sociologists experiencing unemployment rates of 2.6 percent.
 While it is unclear whether or not this increase is indicative of a longer-term trend, the increase in unemployment was paralleled by rising involuntary out-of-field rates and rising retirement rates.
-Despite experiencing higher unemployment, the overall labor force participation rate increased for sociologists (see related charts).
+By 2008, the effects of the Great Recession on unemployment rates across disciplines can be seen.

 - Retirement Rates for Doctorate Social and Behavioral Scientists, 1993 - 2006

 - Involuntarily Out-of-Field Rates for Doctorate Social and Behavioral Scientists, 1993 - 2003